Visiting Vatican City

 Residenza Paolo VI Hotel: 4 star hotel overlooking the Vatican.
 Take a drink on their terrace and you’ll feel like you’re sitting on Bernini’s colonnades.

 Sant’Anna Hotel: 3 star hotel in Borgo Pio very close to the Vatican.
 Pretty rooms in a 16th century palace, often with balconies overlooking the Borgo or quiet internal courtyard.
 Very good breakfast.
-To book accommodation email Signore Viscardo: email@example.com
+To book accommodation email Signore Viscardo and mention my name for a special price and service: firstname.lastname@example.org

 Starhotels Michelangelo: 4 star hotel between St. Peter’s train station and the Vatican.
 Stately hotel with a restaurant and nice lobby bar.
 Importantly it's nestled in between two of my favorite pizza-by-the-slice bars, Station Pizza and Panificio Fornaci.